(taken from the book "I Will Give You Rest" by Edward Kurath)

 God gave us both positive and negative emotions.
 So far we

 have been focusing on the negative ones.
-Remember, He made
+Remember, He

 The positive ones are also useful.
 God made them pleasant so